-So here’s my challenge for the day: be engaged with the world and those who populate it.
+So here’s my challenge for the day and the rest of your life: be engaged with the world and those who populate it.
 Get off the computer and off the couch.
 Find/do/explore/feel the real thing.
 How you do so is up to you, but I have a few suggestions.

 With all that said, I have to ask: how are you going to be engaged with the world?
 How do you plan on living an active, versus passive, life?